Harold-debug/Real_Time_Audio_Chatbot/README.md

 I built a real time audio chatbot.
-It works in 3 steps
+It works in several steps:
+  Takes audio input
+  transcription of audio into text text treatment and generation using LLM (blenderbot) Conversion of generated response text into audio